-When shopping for a guitar for a child it is very important that you get a make and model that is the right size, otherwise it will be difficult and uncomfortable to play.
-There are 4 basic sizes (with a few variations) 1/4 size, ½ size, ¾ size and 4/4 (full) size.
+When shopping for a guitar for a child, you must get a make and model that is the right size.
+Otherwise, it will be awkward and uncomfortable to play.
+There are four basic sizes (with a few variations) 1/4 size, ½ size, ¾ size, and 4/4 (full) size.

-The best way to determine the proper size of guitar for your child is to head down to your local music store and try out a few different sizes.
-To figure out the best fit make sure your child’s right arm and shoulder can fit comfortably around the body and the left hand should be able to reach the end of the neck.
+The best way to determine the proper guitar size for your child is to head down to your local music store and try out a few different sizes.
+To figure out the best fit, make sure your child’s right arm and shoulder can fit comfortably around the body, and the left hand should be able to reach the end of the neck.

 Tips on Choosing the Right Acoustic Guitar for your Child

 The best instruments for kids tend to have thinner necks than standard guitars.
-It is important to have a neck with a smaller width dimension so that kids are able to wrap their hands around it and play comfortably.
+It is essential to have a neck with a smaller width dimension so that kids can wrap their hands around it and play comfortably.

-- Ebony – Ebony is strong dark wood, often used as a fretboard material.
+Ebony – Ebony is sturdy dark wood, often used as a fretboard material.

-- Maple – Maple is very commonly used for sides and backs especially on more affordable makes and models.
+Maple – Maple is common for sides and backs, especially on more affordable makes and models.

-- Rosewood Is a very popular wood used on acousti.
-It is used on most parts but is very common on fretboards and bridges.
+Rosewood Is a very popular wood used on acoustic.
+It is used on most parts but is common on fretboards and bridges.

 Intonation and Tuning

-Intonation is the tone or pitch or your guitar as you move up the fretboard.
-If you have tuned your guitar and it still sounds like it is out of tune then your guitar has poor intonation.
-You can fix the intonation by doing adjustments to the guitar or having it set up at a Music shop.
+Intonation is the tone or pitch of your guitar as you move up the fretboard.
+If you have tuned your guitar and it still sounds like it is out of tune, then your guitar has poor intonation.
+You can fix this by adjusting the guitar or having it set up at a Music shop.

-If you want to help keep the instrument protected you can get a gig bag or case.
-They are usually a nylon fabric with padding, you can also get hard shell cases but the nylons cases are a good option for beginners.
+If you want to help keep the instrument protected, you can get a gig bag or case.
+They are usually made of a nylon fabric with padding, you can also get hardshell cases, but nylon cases are a good option for beginners.
 It is handy to get a gig bag with a pocket to put picks and music sheets.

-What are the brands to look for?
+What are the brands to get?
 Brands to avoid?

-If you are shopping for a child who is taking lessons and you are looking for something that will last for a number of years and you want high quality and great sound, I would look at models from Fender, Epiphone, Huntington, Guild, Martin or Taylor.
-The Baby Taylor and the Martin LXM Little Martin are nice models to check out.
+If you are shopping for a child who is taking lessons and you are looking for something that will last for many years, that has high quality and great sound.
+I would look at models from Fender, Epiphone, Huntington, Guild, Martin, or Taylor.
+The Baby Taylor and the Martin LXM Little Martin are excellent models to check out.